jsreese92/tutorScheduler/README.md

+REMINDER: The first thing you should ALWAYS do is \<git pull origin master\>!

 Alright so here I'm going to attempt to put a tutorial oh how to set all this up as I go.